awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 **To tag an Elastic IP address using the command line**

-Use one of the following commands:
+You can use one of the following commands\.
+For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
 + [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) \(AWS CLI\)

   ```